I was a dreamer, because I needed it

 My brother Karol is older than me, but numbers never really mattered: we were like twins.
 And still are.
 We had a very happy childhood.

 When I was 11, my parents divorced.
-And my entire life changed.

 But life is always in balance and where there is darkness there is also light.